Sports in Dallas: Collegiate sports

-Dallas has no major Division I college sports program within its political boundaries, although it has one program within its city limits—the Mustangs of Southern Methodist University are located in the enclave of University Park.
+Dallas has no major Division I college sports program within its political boundaries, although the Mustangs of Southern Methodist University are located in University Park, an enclave completely surrounded by the city.
 The only Division I team that plays within the political boundaries of Dallas is the baseball program of Dallas Baptist University (Patriots), which plays in Division I despite otherwise being a Division II member.
-Neighboring cities Fort Worth, Arlington, and Denton are home to the Texas Christian University Horned Frogs, University of Texas at Arlington Mavericks, and University of North Texas Mean Green respectively.
+Neighboring cities Richardson, Fort Worth, Arlington, and Denton are home to the University of Texas at Dallas Comets, Texas Christian University Horned Frogs, University of Texas at Arlington Mavericks, and University of North Texas Mean Green respectively.

-Toyota Stadium in Frisco has hosted the NCAA Division I Football Championship, the title game of the second-tier Division I FCS, since the 2010 season, and will continue to host this event through at least the 2024 season.
+Toyota Stadium in Frisco hosted the NCAA Division I Football Championship, the title game of the second-tier Division I FCS from 2010 through 2025.